-Highly criticised when adopted, since then this approach of the law proved to be indeed even more inadequate than previous arrangements.
-The municipalities lack not only qualified staff, but also any basic experience and expertise in child protection.
-In addition to that, the number of legal representatives appointed - one or two per reception facility - is clearly insufficient to meet the need of the population of unaccompanied children who, remain considerable in number.
+The 2015 reform mandated the local municipalities to act as legal representatives of unaccompanied children.
+Highly criticised when adopted, this approach of the law proved to be more inadequate than previous arrangements.
+The municipalities lacked not only qualified staff, but also basic experience and expertise in child protection.
+In addition to that, the number of legal representatives appointed - one or two per reception facility - was insufficient to meet the need of the population of unaccompanied children who, remained considerable in number.

-At the end of 2020, amendments to the law introduced a major change in the legal representation of unaccompanied asylum seeking and refugee children.161 The obligation to represent these children not only in the procedure, but also after the recognition and before all agencies and institutions with regard to their rights and entitlements, was shifted from the municipalities to the National Legal Aid Bureau.
-It includes requirements related to the qualification of the appointed legal aid lawyers and representation implemented in the child's best interest.162

-The amendment is expected to correct the long-standing absence of guardians, proper legal representation and care for the best interests of unaccompanied children in asylum procedures so far, which has resulted in high rates of absconding and related protection and safety risks.
+At the end of 2020, amendments to the law introduced a major change in the legal representation of unaccompanied asylum seeking and refugee children.
+The obligation to represent these children not only in the procedure, but also after the recognition and before all agencies and institutions with regard to their rights and entitlements, was shifted from the municipalities to the National Legal Aid Bureau.
+It includes requirements related to the qualification of the appointed legal aid lawyers and representation implemented in the child's best interest.
+The aimed to address the absence of guardians, and ensure proper legal representation and care for the best interests of unaccompanied children in asylum procedures, which resulted in high rates of absconding and related protection and safety risks.